Human Resource Management

 Search all of HRM Guide

-Updated August 4 2021 - Homeworking has gone in and out of fashion over the last two decades with implications for both employing organizations and employees.
-A White Paper published (before Covid) in 2018 by Contact Centre specialists Puzzel, it is argued that flexible working practices are back on the map due to two major changes:
+Updated May 5 2024 - Homeworking has gone in and out of fashion over the last two decades with implications for both employing organizations and employees.
+A White Paper published (before Covid) in 2018 by Contact Centre specialists Puzzel, argued that flexible working practices are back on the map due to two major changes:

 First, consumer behaviour has changed with customers expecting instant access to organisations.
 They want their questions answered at a time convenient for them.